 The Taskforce’s Growth Plan sets out a wide range of recommendations with long-term strategic relevance for SME and entrepreneurs, including measures to assist companies to start up, scale up, enhance their digital capabilities, and increase export activity.
-These recommendations will be reviewed and taken forward, as appropriate, by an SME and Entrepreneurship Implementation Group in early 2021.
+These recommendations were reviewed and are being taken forward, as appropriate, by the SME and Entrepreneurship Implementation Group.

 Mapping of support environment for entrepreneurs

-The Department has compiled an online resource of over 700 State and non-State supports for entrepreneurs around the country including funding opportunities, co-working, networking opportunities, accelerators, and supports for female entrepreneurs.
+The Department has compiled a mapping of supports for entrepreneurs around the country including funding opportunities, co-working, networking opportunities, accelerators, and supports for female entrepreneurs.

 Supporting SMEs Online Tool

-An online guide to increase awareness of the range of Government supports for start-ups and small businesses.
-Answer the questions at SupportingSMEs.gov.ie to find out which of over 170 state-supports might be a good fit for your business.
+An online guide to increase awareness of the range of government supports for start-ups and small businesses.
+Answer the questions on supportingSMEs to find out which of the state supports might be a good fit for your business.